mozilla/glean/docs/user/pings/events.md

 ## Scheduling

-The `events` ping is sent under the following circumstances:
+The `events` ping is collected under the following circumstances:

-1. Normally, it is sent when the application goes into the [background](index.md#defining-background-state), if there are any recorded events to send.
+1. Normally, it is collected when the application goes into the [background](index.md#defining-background-state), if there are any recorded events to send.

 2. When the queue of events exceeds `Glean.configuration.maxEvents` (default 500).